< Return to Video

 we do is communication with our

-colleagues and with our physicians well
+colleagues and with our physicians.

-what are fungal infections what are some
+Well what are fungal infections;

-general features well first of all these
+Well first of all these

-fungi may affect normal and
+fungi may affect normal

-are chronic and duration they last for
+Many of them are chronic and duration

-years like a ringworm some things like
+they last for years like a ringworm

-that but in the immunocompromised
+but in the immunocompromised

 patient these can be acute infections